Epistimio/orion/docs/src/user/algorithms.rst

 .. warning::

    PBT was broken in version v0.2.4.
-Make sure to use the lastest release.
+Make sure to use the latest release.

 Population based training is an evolutionary algorithm that evolve trials from low fidelity levels to high fidelity levels (ex: number of epochs), reusing